Biblioteca Vallicelliana: History

 The library was established in 1565 by St Filippo Neri who left his collection to the congregation past his death in 1595.
 Pope Gregory XIII officially recognized the library in 1575 with the bull "Copiosus in misericordia".
 The library was mentioned in 1581 when Achille Stazio donated 1,700 printed volumes and 300 manuscripts to Filippo Neri and the Congregation of the Oratory.
 The Archive and part of the Library of San Giovanni n Venere was donated in 1585.
-In 1604, there were more donations to the library in the form o f books of Pierre Morin and Giovenale Ancina.
+In 1604, there were more donations to the library in the form of books of Pierre Morin and Giovenale Ancina.
 In 1607, Cardinal Cesare Baronio died and left a part of his library to the Vallicelliana.
 The first library was partially destroyed by a fire in 1620.
 The current building was built in the subsequent years.
 In 1644, the Borromini Hall was inaugurated by Francesco Borromini.
 Borromini directed the construction from 1637 to 1652, and was continued by Camillo Arcucci in 1649 and finished in 1667.
 In 1669 Leone Allacci presented to the library 243 volumes, 137 Latin and 106 Greek (Fondo Allacci), in 1764 Giuseppe Bianchini presented 293 volumes (Fondo Bianchini), in 1843 Ruggero Falzacappa presented 79 volumes of documents from 17-19th centuries (Fondo Falzacappa).